What is a globe service?

 How is a globe service different from a map service?

 Both globe services and map services make GIS data available to various types of client applications.
 However, the originating applications for the services are different: map services are created from ArcMap, and globe services are created from ArcGlobe.
 The two service types also have different settings and capabilities as you work through configuring your service using the Service Editor.
 As well, some of the available buttons on the window will be different depending on which service type you are publishing.
-For example, you will not find the Preview Preview or Import Import buttons on the Service Editor in ArcGlobe.
+For example, you will not find the Preview or Import buttons on the Service Editor in ArcGlobe.

 Finally, although both service types have the concept of a cache, globe caches are stored in a different file format and folder hierarchy than map caches.
 This is further described below.